 Mike is survived by his wife Cathy.

-for the state of Wyoming as a web programmer.
-He was a member of the Holy Trinity
+Worked for the state of Wyoming as a web programmer.
+He was a member of the

-Columbus, and a Faithful Navigator.
-He served as a board member for Cheyenne
+Knights of Columbus, and a Faithful Navigator.
+He served as a board member for

-Little Theatre Players and Laramie County Shooting Complex.
-He was also an
+Cheyenne Little Theatre Players and Laramie County Shooting Complex.
+He was

 Born: Dec.
 31, 1938.